TheArchons/uguush/README.md

 `-h` Show this help message.

 `-o` Select a host to use.
-Can be uguu, teknik, 0x0, ptpb, maxfile, or mixtape.
+Can be uguu, teknik, 0x0, ptpb, mixtape, lewd or fiery.

 `-p <path>` Custom path to save the image to.
 Saves the image as "%Y-%m-%d %H-%M-%S.png"